cau-se/theodolite/docs/installation.md

 You can also use an existing PersistentVolumeClaim by setting `operator.resultsVolume.persistent.existingClaim`.
 If persistence is not enabled, all results will be gone upon pod termination.

-### Standalone mode

-Per default, Theodolite is installed in operator mode, which allows to run and manage benchmarks through the Kubernetes API.
-For running Theodolite in standalone mode, it is sufficient to disable the operator by setting `operator.enabled` to `false`.
-Additionally, you might want to add the command line argument `--skip-crds`.
-With these settings, only Theodolite's dependencies as well as resources to get the necessary permissions are installed.

 ### Random scheduler

 Installation of the random scheduler can be enabled via `randomScheduler.enabled`.
 Please note that the random scheduler is neither required in operator mode nor in standalone mode.
 However, it has to be installed if benchmark executions should use random scheduling.